 No, at this time, we do not have a cancellation list.

 Do you have a timeline?

-No. Due to a very limited and unpredictable vaccine supply, we cannot give out a timeline.
-However, supply is expected to increase with widespread availability at some point in 2021.
+No. Due to an unpredictable vaccine supply, we cannot give out a timeline.

 How are you distributing vaccines?